-A temporary employment contract can be offered to academic staff (WP).
+- A temporary employment contract can be offered to academic staff (WP).
 The key principle for academic staff positions is that employees will be offered the prospect of a permanent employment contract after a maximum of two years of temporary employment.

-For the following academic staff positions, however, a temporary employment contract may be entered into for, or extended up to, a maximum period of four years:
+This temporary employment contract may be extended up to a maximum period of three years. - For the following academic staff positions, however, a temporary employment contract may be entered into for, or extended up to, a maximum period of four years: - a.

-- a.
 Positions for which the work to be undertaken receives temporary external funding, or where there is co-funding.
 In these situations, longer duration temporary employment contracts are necessary in order to be able to deliver a sound scientific product/result in accordance with the agreements made with the external funding body.
 A temporary employment contract is necessary because, on completion of the project, the funding ceases to exist; - b.
 Researcher 3 and 4 positions (the so-called postdoc positions).
-The nature of these positions justifies the use of temporary employment contracts; - c.
-Teaching positions, if developments in education and/or changes to student numbers (that are intrinsic to the university's operational management) require it, and cannot be addressed within the existing capacity of academic staff with permanent employment contracts; - Positions that are aimed at obtaining a qualification required for eligibility for a long-term career in research and education, for example University Teaching Qualification (Basis Kwalificatie Onderwijs, or BKO) or Senior University Teaching Qualification (Senior Kwalificatie Onderwijs, SKO) tracks. - 2.
-A temporary employment contract can be offered to support and management staff (OBP).
+The nature of these positions justifies the use of temporary employment contracts; - Teaching positions, if developments in education and/or changes to student numbers (that are intrinsic to the university's operational management) require it, and cannot be addressed within the existing capacity of academic staff with permanent employment contracts; - d.
+Positions that are aimed at obtaining a qualification required for eligibility for a long-term career in research and education, for example University Teaching Qualification (Basis Kwalificatie Onderwijs, or BKO) or Senior University Teaching Qualification (Senior Kwalificatie Onderwijs, SKO) tracks. - 2.
+Atemporary employment contract can be offered to support and management staff (OBP).
 The key principle for support and management staff positions is that employees will be offered the prospect of a permanent employment contract after a maximum period of two years in temporary employment.
-In the following situations, however, a temporary employment contract for support and management staff positions may be entered into, or extended up to, a maximum period of three or four years: - a.
-If the work to be undertaken is not structural in nature, but is necessary for operational management (for example support as part of a temporary project, and has not been completed with the period initially set, a temporary employment contract can be extended up to a maximum period of three years; - b.
-In the case of positions for which the work to be undertaken temporarily receives external funding, or where there is co-funding, a temporary employment contract may be extended up to a maximum period of four years.
+This temporary employment contract for support and management staff positions may be extended up to a maximum period of three years. - In the case of positions for which the work to be undertaken temporarily receives external funding, or where there is co-funding, a temporary employment contract may be extended up to a maximum period of four years.
 In these situations, longer-term temporary employment contracts are necessary in order to be able to deliver a sound scientific product/result in accordance with the agreements made with external funding body.
 A temporary employment contract is necessary because, on completion of the project, the funding ceases to exist.